yosi-dediashvili/SubiT/design/providers.md

 ## The new design

-In the new design, we introduce two objects:
+In the new design, we introduce several objects:

-### 1. The provider
+### The provider

 The provider is responsible to retrieve versions list and to download a version from some subtitles site source.